Though "bricks and blades" may sound like a bar for masons and hockey players, the phrase actually refers to two

 An important piece of the data center, yes, but how will they work with mainframes?
 Will brick and blade servers replace mainframes or simply work beside them?
 We put these questions to a variety of experts, including industry analysts, a CTO and a data center vendor.

 To see one of the first effects that these servers might have on the data center, simply look at the nearest thermometer.
 "One serious effect these systems are having is that power and heat density in a data center increases sharply," says Carl Claunch, a vice president at Gartner Inc., in Stamford, Conn.
-"Rack-dense systems, blades and bricks, while not excessive when considered one by one, combine into a
+"Rack-dense systems, blades and bricks, while not excessive when considered one by one, combine into a rack area to push the average up almost an order of magnitude."

 According to Claunch, traditional data centers are typically designed to support an average range of 40 watts per square foot of floor space, while data centers with brick and blade servers need to be designed to a density target of at least 300 watts per square foot.
 Don't forget to consider the additional heat removal required, and pay special attention to potential temperature variations, hot spots and inadequate airflow.